 In the lawsuit, the plaintiff must prove that a RICO violation occurred (see above elements) and that violation caused injury to the plaintiff in the form of economic harm.
 The link between the violation and the injury cannot be too remote or indirect.

 If the plaintiff can prove a RICO violation and resulting injury, the federal court can order the defendant to:

 A court can also dissolve an organization (called equitable relief).
 For example, the court could order the defendant to dissolve a corporation that engaged in mail fraud.

-The consequences of a federal RICO prosecution or civil suit are extremely serious and can include prison, forfeiture of assets, and treble damages.
-If you are investigated or charged with a RICO violation, or named as a defendant in a civil RICO suit, you should contact an attorney who has experience defending these sorts of cases.
-An experienced attorney who is a regular practitioner in federal court can tell you how you are likely to fare in court based on the facts, the judge in your case, and the prosecutor or plaintiff's attorney.
-An attorney can also help you navigate the court system and obtain the best possible outcome in your case.
+Federal RICO prosecutions or civil lawsuits associated with them can be extremely serious and include prison time, forfeiture of assets, and treble damages.
+If you are investigated for or charged with a RICO violation, or named as a defendant in a civil RICO suit, contact a local, experienced attorney as soon as possible.
+A qualified lawyer can tell you how you are likely to fare in court based on the facts, the judge in your case, and the prosecutor or plaintiff's attorney.
+An attorney can also help you navigate the court system and recommend the best course of action for the unique circumstances of your case.